In honor of St. Patrick’s Day tomorrow, I thought I’d re-post this one from 2010…

 Katrin brought our attention to this ad for Tesco.
 Tesco voluntarily withdrew their ad after complaints.
 And an ad for npower generated a handful of complaints to the Advertising Standards Authority.
 The Authority declared that the humor was unlikely to cause widespread offense (BBC).

 Katrin also sent in M.I.A.’s video for the song “Born Free.”
 It was pulled from YouTube for excessive violence and inappropriate content.
 Among other themes, it shows red-headed, freckled adolescents being rounded up by the police (this becomes clear at about 2:45), taken out to a deserted area, shot at or bombed, and physically attacked.
 The video is supposed to highlight ethnic cleansing, though a number of critics argue the gratuitous violence overshadows any political point.
-It’s about 10 minutes long, but you don’t have to watch the whole thing to get the idea:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+It’s about 10 minutes long, but you don’t have to watch the whole thing to get the idea:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.